with commentary by Nick Sauer and Herb Levy

 One interesting note is a variant that Schmidt planned to publish but, never did.
 It would have been called Acquire ’97 and featured a modified board that was 12 by 10 spaces instead of the standard 12 by 9.
 The board was split into four quadrants of A1 through E6 each.
 Tiles were placed via a deck of cards that featured each space four times.
 Thus, a card gave a player four possible locations to play a tile at the start of the game.
 It would be nice to see this Sid approved variant published in the future. – NS

 Before 3M settled on their standard bookshelf box size, they experimented with other sizes for many of their games.
 (For example, early editions of Oh Wah Ree, High Bid, Phlounder and Jumpin appeared in boxes shorter, fatter, smaller [depending on the game] from the standard bookshelf box.)
-One of the early Acquire editions came in a taller box (same box artwork as the version shown on the right, though).
-This edition had wooden pieces as some of the other early editions had.
+Although carrying a year later copyright (1963 instead of 1962), the earliest Acquire came in a taller box (same box artwork as the version shown on the right, though) and was a “test market” edition, released in several cities to determine the viability of its production.
+This edition had wooden pieces as some of the other early editions had (but those wooden tiles were slightly larger).
 Besides the size of the box, what separates this edition from the others is the board/grid.
-The grid for the tiles displays a map of the world which gave the game an “international” flavor and “background” for merging hotel chains.
+The grid for the tiles displays a map of the world (hence it being known as the “World Map” edition) which gave the game an “international” flavor and “background” for merging hotel chains.
 This difference makes this game a very desirable addition for collectors of the 3M line of games as well as fans of the games of Sid Sackson. – HL

 Acquire went through many editions.
 The new Avalon Hill (Avalon Hill/Hasbro) issued a new, deluxe, edition of Acquire in 1999 (shown on the right).
 The production was first rate with thick plastic tiles, a molded plastic grid to hold them and big, three-dimensional markers.
 Although game play (thankfully) remained the same, there were a few changes.
 The theme underwent a slight change.
 This was no longer a game of hotel mergers.
 Instead, in keeping with the times, this new edition became a game of CORPORATION mergers.
 Also, this edition awarded Sid a special recognition.
 One of the corporations in the game was renamed “Sackson”. – HL